sylikc/jpegview/current/readme.txt

 *********

 [1.0.27]
+Replaced Intel JPEG library by Turbo JPEG (tjpeg)
+This replacement has many reasons:
+- The Intel library license was not an open source type license
+- Newer versions of the Intel library are not free of charge.
+The old versions are not supported by Intel anymore.
+- Some JPEG files could not be read by the Intel library. tjpeg can read these files.
+- There is no free 64 bit version of the Intel library.
+  (This is important for the future when there may be a 64 bit version of JPEGView) The tjpeg library is open source and (at least on modern CPUs) performs comparable to the Intel library.
+It is used by many other viewers and several Linux distributions.
+Note that tjpeg including lossless JPEG transformations has been statically linked to JPEGView.
+Therefore the application has grown by 300 KB.
+However the total size of the package is lower that before because IJL15.dll and jpegtran.exe are no longer needed.

 New features:
+- Lossless JPEG transformations integrated into JPEGView.
+The jpegtran.exe application is no longer part of the distribution of JPEGView.
-- New INI file setting: 'ShowBottomPanel.
+- New INI file setting: 'ShowBottomPanel'.
 Set to false to disable showing the bottom panel when hovering with the mouse on bottom part of window/screen.
-  Default is true (as before, was just not configurable).
+  Default is true (as before, was not configurable).
 - New INI file setting: 'MaxSlideShowFileListSizeKB'.
 Sets maximum size of slide show text files in KB.
 - New INI file setting: 'ForceGDIPlus'.
 If true, use GDI+ for reading JPEGS.
-Only use when you have problems reading your JPEGs with the Intel library.
-Note that using GDI+ is much slower than the Intel JPEG library!
+Note that using GDI+ is much slower than the tjpeg library!
+Other changes:
+- Because the tjpeg library does not work with VS2005, JPEGView is now compiled with VS2010.
+If you are using Windows XP before SP2, use version 1.0.26 (or install SP2).

 [1.0.26]
 Bugs fixed: